-We are a mixed Year 5 and Year 6 class our teacher is Mrs Murray and our teaching assistant is Mrs Ireson (HLTA).
+We are a mixed Year 5 and Year 6 class, our teacher is Miss Medcalf and our Teaching Assistant is Miss Jones.

-Our classroom is a well-organised, inviting and is at the heart of an inclusive learning environment.
-The children in Kingfisher Class are expected to become more independent as their time in year 5 progresses to prepare them for Year 6 and for their SATS.
+Our classroom is well-organised, inviting and is at the heart of an inclusive learning environment.
+The children in Kingfisher Class progress throughout the year and become more independent as their time in year 5 progresses to prepare them for Year 6 and for their SATS.
 We care deeply about children’s mental health and therefore we instil a positive growth mindset for all our children.
-In Year 6, each child can become an ambassador, which helps them to learn about responsibility and to gain leadership skills.
-Our year 6 pupils have the important responsibility of contributing towards the smooth running of our school; we really value their efforts and mature attitude towards this.
+In Year 6, each child has the opportunity to become an ambassador, which helps to them to learn about responsibility and to gain leadership skills.
+Our Year 6 pupils have the important responsibility of contributing towards the smooth running of our school; we really value their efforts and mature attitude towards this.
 We also promote the importance of teamwork, which is evident within our classroom.

 Reading is a crucial part of learning and should be enjoyed daily- every child is expected to read and discuss their text for at least 15-20 minutes, either independently or to an adult.
 They should then write how much they have read in their reading record, which should be initialled daily by an adult at home.
 The children are familiar with our VIPERS reading scheme, and all children have a copy of this in the back of their reading record in order for you to encourage them to answer a selection of questions after they have read.
 VIPERS highlights the 6 key areas of the reading domain, and are there to help prompt your children so that they can improve their comprehension of texts.

 We are looking forward to working with you and your children.
 If you ever have any questions or concerns, please do not hesitate to contact our school secretaries- Mrs Sleeman and Mrs Hall. firstname.lastname@example.org